 Second Major in Computer Science

 The Computer Science Department offers a second major in computer science for undergraduates whose primary major is not CS.
-Students must complete five required computer science courses before applying, and must maintain a "B" average in their CS courses for consideration in the program.
+Students must complete the CS minor first, and then must complete all of the required math requirments and have at least 9 of the 12 computer science requirements done or in progress before applying.
+Students must maintain a "B" average in their CS courses and their overall QPA for consideration in the program.

 Minor in Computer Science